The Annual General Meeting of AB Electrolux was held on Tuesday, March 26, 2013 in Stockholm, Sweden.Read more

 The Board of Directors of Electrolux has decided to propose a long-term incentive program for 2013.
-The Board is convinced that the proposed program will be beneficial to the company’s shareholders as it will contribute to the possibilities to recruit and retain competent employees, is expected to increase the commitment and the motivation of all the program participants and will strengthen the participants’ ties to the Electrolux Corporate Reporting and its shareholders.
+The Board is convinced that the proposed program will be beneficial to the company’s shareholders as it will contribute to the possibilities to recruit and retain competent employees, is expected to increase the commitment and the motivation of all the program participants and will strengthen the participants’ ties to the Electrolux Group and its shareholders.

 The Board of Directors of Electrolux proposes, in view of the above, that the Annual General Meeting resolves to implement a performance based, long-term share program for 2013 (the Share Program 2013) with the following principal terms and conditions:

-a) The program is proposed to include up to 225 senior managers and key employees of the Electrolux Corporate Reporting, who are divided into five groups; the President and CEO (Group 1), other members of Group Management (Group 2), and three additional groups for other senior managers and key employees (Group 3-5).
+a) The program is proposed to include up to 225 senior managers and key employees of the Electrolux Group, who are divided into five groups; the President and CEO (Group 1), other members of Group Management (Group 2), and three additional groups for other senior managers and key employees (Group 3-5).
 Invitation to participate in the program shall be provided by Electrolux no later than on May 14, 2013.

 c) The Performance Shares shall be based on maximum performance values for each participant category.
 The maximum performance value for the participants in Group 1-3 will be 80 per cent of the participant’s annual base salary for 2013, for participants in Group 4, 60 per cent of the participant’s annual base salary for 2013, and for participants in Group 5, 40 per cent of the participant’s annual base salary for 2013.
 The total sum of the maximum values thus defined for all participants will not exceed MSEK 227 excluding social costs.